 With a simple adaptor, you can switch your SodaStream tank out for a paintball CO2 tank.
 You can then get it refilled at any paintball range and most sporting goods stores, usually for around $5-7.
 The adapter will cost you some extra money up front, but if you’re using the SodaStream avidly for a long time, you will more than make that money back.

-Part of the reason your SodaStream is such a great investment is because it allows you to explore the world of homemade soda and try new things.
+Part of the reason your SodaStream is such a great investment is that it allows you to explore the world of homemade soda and try new things.
 You can create spiked sodas, enjoy some champagne or make the fruitiest soda you’ve ever tasted

 2. Try Snow Cone Syrup